AVEVA/CONNECT-data-services-developer-docs/content/communities/community-invite.md

 # Part 2: Invite a tenant to a community

-Before another tenant can join a community that you have creates, you must send them an invitation, they must accept it, and then you must confirm it.
-In other words, this process is a three-step handshake that requires collaboration between tenants.
+Before another tenant can join your community, you must send them an invitation, they must accept it, and then you must confirm it.
+In other words, you must complete a three-step handshake that requires collaboration with another tenant.

 Complete the following procedures in order.

 ## Prerequisites

-- You must be a [Community Owner](xref:ccRoles#community-owner-preview) or have [community administrator permissions](xref:ccRoles#community-administrators-preview),
+- You must be a [Community Owner](xref:ccRoles#community-owner-preview) or have [community administrator permissions](xref:ccRoles#community-administrators-preview).

 - You must have the email address for the [Tenant Administrator](xref:ccRoles#tenant-roles) that you are inviting to the community.